Trustees

 Immigration Manager

-Sian is a Solicitor.
-She supervises and manages HMC’s in-house legal capacity to complete immigration support to the migrants who access our services.
+Sian is a qualified, accredited Immigration Solicitor.
+She supervises and manages HMC’s in-house Immigration Advice Authority (IAA) accredited Immigration Advice Service, and leads on the provision of immigration advice and support to the migrants who access our services.

 Housing and Destitution Caseworker